 We have a dedicated point of contact to deal with tenant participation issues.
 All staff and Committee are actively committed to tenant participation, however, naturally staff from Housing Services are mainly involved.

-However, our Communications Officer (pictured right) is our tenants' first point of contact and has designated responsibility for all Tenant Participation matters.
+However, our Customer & Corporate Services Manager is our tenants' first point of contact and has designated responsibility for all Tenant Participation matters.